 The Fenghuang Ancient Town area has plenty to do and see.
-Accordingly, many visitors like to spend several days in the area, exploring the town’s hidden spots and cobblestone backstreets.
-And if you purchase the ¥168 ‘through ticket’ for the attractions around Fenghuang, you’ll notice that the ticket includes a few places well outside the city itself: Qiliang Cave and the Southern Great Wall.
+One can spend several days in town, exploring its hidden spots and cobblestone backstreets.
+But if you purchase Fenghuang’s ¥168 ‘through ticket,’ you’ll notice that it includes a few places well outside the city itself: Qiliang Cave and the Southern Great Wall.
+But is going the extra distance worth it?

 The Qiliang Cave